 Best Overall: Lafuma Futura Air Comfort Zero Gravity Recliner

 The Lafuma chair has a steel tubing frame that reclines into multiple positions, including the signature zero-gravity position, and its unique suspension mechanism provides a firmer seating area than other chairs.
-When not in use, it folds up for easy storage and portability, and it gets top marks from our tester, who enjoyed its padded comfort.
+When not in use, it folds up for easy storage and portability, and it gets top marks for comfort.

 Best Budget: Sunjoy Zero-Gravity Chair